hypermodeinc/docs/README.md

-However, when installing it please be aware of the `trunk.autoInit` setting, which is `true` (enabled) by default This controls whether to auto-initialize trunk in non-trunk repositories - meaning _any_ folder you open with VS Code will get configured with a `.trunk` subfolder, and will start using Trunk.
+However, when installing it please be aware of the `trunk.autoInit` setting, which is `true` (enabled) by default This controls whether to auto-initialize trunk in non-trunk repositories - meaning _any_ folder you open with VS Code is configured with a `.trunk` subfolder, and starts using Trunk.
 You should probably set this to `false` in your VS Code user settings, to not interfere with other projects you may be working on.